kdavidmoore/node-chat/README.md

-# Node.js Chat Room
+# Node Chat

-A simple chat client built using Node.js
+A basic chat app built using Node.js and socket.io.

 ## Features
 * Each new tab or window that points to the same URL opens a new client